Mike Jordan (cornerback)

-Michael Jordan (born October 21, 1992) is a former American football cornerback.
+Michael Jordan (born October 21, 1992) is an American former professional football cornerback.
 He played college football at Missouri Western State.
-He signed with the Los Angeles Rams as an undrafted free agent in 2016 and has also played for the Cleveland Browns and New York Giants.
+He signed with the Los Angeles Rams as an undrafted free agent in 2016, and also played for the Cleveland Browns and New York Giants.

 Professional career

 Los Angeles Rams

-Jordan was signed as an undrafted free agent with the Los Angeles Rams after going undrafted in the 2016 NFL Draft.
+Jordan was signed as an undrafted free agent with the Los Angeles Rams after going undrafted in the 2016 NFL draft.
 On September 3, 2016, he was waived by the Rams as part of final roster cuts.
 The next day, he was signed to the Rams' practice squad.
 He was promoted to the active roster on November 22, 2016.

 On September 2, 2017, Jordan was waived by the Rams.

 Cleveland Browns

 On September 3, 2017, Jordan was claimed off waivers by the Cleveland Browns.

 On September 1, 2018, Jordan was waived by the Browns.

 New York Giants

 On September 2, 2018, Jordan was claimed off waivers by the New York Giants.
 He was waived on October 30, 2018.